ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 =======

-Unit testing and integration testing are critical for the successful continuous integration (CI) and delivery of any program or libraries belonging to the PyAnsys project.
+Unit testing and integration testing are critical for the successful continuous integration (CI) and delivery of any library belonging to the PyAnsys project.

 In 1993, Kent Beck developed `Test Driven Development (TDD)`_ as part